adaksuman/genapp/README.md

 ### Test Application

-Create a test application that contains a single `metadata.json` file that looks like this:
+Create a test application that contains a `.genapp` subdirectory, which in turn contains a `metadata.json` file that looks like this:

     {
         "app.plugins": ["my_plugin"]